n1ob/CoEd/README.md

 # CoEd
+This App is a toolbox to handle FreeCAD Sketcher constraints.
 * Based on FreeCAD v0.19
 * co_main.py uses an embedded FreeCAD.
 * coed.FCMacro.py is meant to be used as FreeCAD macro.